 As the dominant car culture in many cities deteriorates, countless vacant lots remain surface parking spaces.
 Intended to accommodate for rush hour influxes of automobiles, these are often situated right in the downtown core.
 Rather than development occurring on the outskirts of town, many municipalities are focusing inwards, to add density and vibrancy to the existing downtown through the reuse of obsolete or underutilized buildings and lots, to stitch together once-severed urban fabrics.

 Transit-oriented development (TOD) is often a mixed-use area designed to maximize access to public transportation.
 Once again, the generational shift away from automobile usage is adding to this effort’s success.
 Cities are rapidly developing land in close proximity to rapid transit stations to capitalize on millennial attractiveness and renewed interests in public transportation.
+Further down the line, driverless buses and cars may transform our urban centers beyond recognition.

 Silicon Valley is about to be a thing of the past.
 According to the Brookings Institution, “a new complementary urban model is now emerging, giving rise to what we and others are calling ‘innovation districts.’
 These districts, by our definition, are geographic areas where leading-edge anchor institutions and companies cluster and connect with start-ups, business incubators, and accelerators.
 They are physically compact, transit-accessible, and technically wired, offering mixed-use housing, office, and retail.”